bfellows37/xdebug-docker-phpstorm-osx/README.md

 ### How to debug

 Once the IDE and environment are configured, do a ```docker-compose up``` and then click the "telephone" icon next to the debug icon on the task runner tool.
 Put a breakpoint in the code, and then execute a page request.
+Code should halt execution at your breakpoint and you should be able to do debuggy things like you would expect.

 References:
 - http://www.arroyolabs.com/2016/10/docker-xdebug/